 Finnish Presidency of the Council of the European Union

 EU Statement on Death Penalty in the USA

 The EU reiterates its longstanding and firm opposition to the death penalty in all circumstances.
 The EU considers that abolition of the death penalty contributes to the enhancement of human dignity and the progressive development of human rights.

-The EU trusts that the federal authorities will ensure that the competent State authority in Virginia will be informed of this statement.
+The EU trusts that the federal authorities will ensure that the competent State authorities will be informed of this statement.

-The Acceding Countries Bulgaria and Romania, the Candidate Countries Turkey, Croatia* and the former Yugoslav Republic of Macedonia*, the Countries of the Stabilisation and Association Process and potential candidates Albania, Bosnia and Herzegovina, Montenegro, and Serbia, EFTA countries Iceland and Norway, members of the European Economic Area, as well as Ukraine align themselves with this statement.
+The Acceding Countries Bulgaria and Romania, the Candidate Countries Turkey, Croatia and the former Yugoslav Republic of Macedonia, the Countries of the Stabilisation and Association Process and potential candidates Albania, Bosnia and Herzegovina, Montenegro and Serbia, EFTA country Norway, member of the European Economic Area, as well as Ukraine and the Republic of Moldova align themselves with this statement.